-The regional scale contains three models: Waikato Region Dynamic Economy-Environment Model (WRDEEM), Hydrology, and Water Quality.
-WRDEEM is a dynamic systems model of the regional economy and environment-economy interactions.
-WRDEEM consists of three sub-modules:
+The regional scale contains three models: The Waikato region Economic Futures Model (EFM), Hydrology, and Water Quality.
+The Waikato region EFM is a dynamic systems model of the regional economy and environment-economy interactions.
+The Waikato region EFM consists of three sub-modules: